 Blend the ingredients in a different order, [Cheng] said, “and you end up with a runny mess.”

-To illustrate mathematics, on the other hand, the author chose a problem from elementary algebra; hardly the Baez-Dolan Cobordism Hypothesis.
+To illustrate mathematics, on the other hand, the Times author chose a problem from elementary algebra; hardly the Baez-Dolan Cobordism Hypothesis.

 Now for the question on all your lips: how is MWA doing, on literary agent Jane Dystel’s scale?
 Well, it has a long way to go before anyone will call its sales “sensational,” and it may never get there.
 But the book is in its second printing, Princeton University Press has more than recovered its (modest!) advance, and discussions of motion picture rights — as it says in my contract